rubengc/edd-checkout-wizard/readme.txt

 1. Billing Address: Displays billing address information and EU VAT information (if EDD VAT is active)
 1. Payment: Last tab with cart total and purchase button

-EDD Checkout Wizard has support for this plugins:
+EDD Checkout Wizard has support for this third-party plugins:

 1. EDD Recommended Products
 1. EDD VAT

+If you want support for any plugin you can send to me an email at rubengcdev@gmail.com.

 There's a [GIT repository](https://github.com/rubengc/edd-checkout-wizard) too if you want to contribute a patch.